amm4rdev/Ammar-ST20247757_CIS5013/README.md

 changed camera to isometeric but you can still zoom out and not in and also added in a second player showing movement wasd movement and updated closing kit and poster as well.
 09/01/2024

+decided to make new video as the older video i made in the doc you can hear background sounds and my mic sounds distorted as well and i have also changed the code since then as well.
+09/01/2024